hellodrift/restaurants-listings/README.md

 # Listings Jobs

-Extension for the [Listings plugin](https://github.com/TheLookandFeel/listings) that adds job board like functionality.
+Extension for the [Listings plugin](https://github.com/TheLookandFeel/listings) that adds Restaurants Listings like functionality.